ArghyaChatterjee/unet-nuclear-thermal-ir-image-segmentation/README.md

 # U-Net for Nuclear Thermal IR Image Segmentation
-The original work was performed as part of my BSc. thesis at Bangladesh University of Engineering and Technology in 2019.
+The work was performed as part of my BSc. thesis at Bangladesh University of Engineering and Technology in 2019.

 ## Update:
 An upgraded version of UNet in pytorch has been released as part of the ISR departmental project at UWF.
 The previous version for training and testing the UNet was in tensorflow.